appy-one/acebase/README.md

     text: 'Updating a database was never this easy' });

-// db updates done remotely will also change liveChat's properties
+// Remote db updates will also change liveChat's properties
 ```
 Using live data proxies, you won't have to worry about data storage and synchronization, just focus on your business logic.
-All changes are **automatically synchronized** with others, and it can even work while **offline** (use an ```AceBaseClient``` with local cache database)!
+All changes are **automatically synchronized** with others, and it can even work while **offline** (use an ```AceBaseClient``` with local cache database)

 Excited?
 Read more about live data proxies [here](#realtime-synchronization-with-a-live-data-proxy) 🔥